The weight gain

 It was a long process to take back my body.
 But I’m glad I started on it and got to where I am today at 120 lbs.

-I could have easily maintained the old diet and reasoned that that’s what happens when I become a mom and a wife.
+I could have easily maintained the old diet and reasoned that that’s what happens when I became a mom and a wife.
 But I saw another option.

 Another source of fun motivation I didn’t mention above was watching Victoria’s Secret fashion show videos on Youtube for more inspiration.